cohenadav/Dex/microservice_architecture/architecture.md

 - searchBox (will be included in th userDetails ms due to similar functionality)
 - ID validation (ms)

-the patterns i chose:
-ms - Besiness Capabilities:
+Patterns I Chose:
-    i chose this pattern due to the simplicity of the system - first theres the IAM responsibility, second is the user, Which is the main Actor in the system so he gets a independent MS to handle all of the data and searches, and finally the main functionality of the system - the Id validation (may interact with third party apps like the goverment or so)
+Microservices - Business Capabilities: I chose this pattern due to the simplicity of the system.
+First, there's the IAM responsibility; second, there is the user, who is the main actor in the system, so they get an independent microservice to handle all data and searches.
+Finally, the main functionality of the system is the ID validation, which may interact with third-party applications like the government.

-db - Database per service
-    i belive the most important issue for a banking system is to secure the data of the customers. regarding to the scatch of the system above, i would seperate the IAM db and the userDeatils' db, eventhogh ill probably have to duplicate some of the user's info.
+Database per Service: I believe the most important issue for a banking system is to secure customer data.
+Regarding the sketch of the system above, I would separate the IAM database and the UserDetails database, even though I’ll probably have to duplicate some of the user's information.

-observability patters -
-    for this specific system, if i should pick only one pattern, i belive the most relevant is the Health check pattern. when you dealing with a bank system, the most important matter is the banks reputation, having said that, i belive the system should have minimum down time, and whenever that happends i want to be able to monitor this ASAP.
+Observability Patterns: For this specific system, if I had to pick only one pattern, I believe the most relevant is the Health Check pattern.
+When dealing with a banking system, the most important matter is the bank's reputation.
+With that said, I believe the system should have minimal downtime, and whenever that happens, I want to be able to monitor this as soon as possible.